Bourne Cricket Club (Lincolnshire)

 Bourne Cricket Club, is an amateur cricket club based in Bourne, Lincolnshire, England.
-Bourn's 1st XI Team play in the ECB Lincolnshire County Board Premier League, the 2nd XI compete in the South Lincs & Border League.
+Bourne’s 1st XI Team play in the ECB Lincolnshire County Board Premier League, the 2nd XI compete in the South Lincs & Border League.
 Bourne also field a Sunday XI team in the Rutland and District Cricket League, a Women's team in the East Midlands Women’s Cricket League, and they have an established Junior Section, who play in The Border County Cricket Association.

 Ground

-Bourn's ground is at Abbey Lawn, and the current groundsman is David Christmas, who has captained Lincolnshire and played England amateur cricket.
+Bourne's ground is at Abbey Lawn, and the current groundsman is Clive Brown.
 The ground's highest score is 270* and was set by Peter Morgan (Bourne); the highest partnership is 356 (Between Spinks 207* Fotheringham 119* and 30 extras), with the best bowling figures 9-28 set by Mark Dixon against Hartsholme CC in 2010.